 The third shift that I have associated with post-certainty in language education relates to ongoing geopolitical developments.
 The onset of what could be termed the post-sovereign shift involves the erosion of two political frameworks which have sustained language education in the last decades, namely colonialism and the nation-state.

-Beyond the colonial power The colonial underpinnings of language education are described in detail Phillipson’s Linguistic Imperialism, and the impressive corpus of scholarship that it has inspired, agreeing with, challenging, or refining his thesis.
+Beyond the colonial power The colonial underpinnings of language education are described in detail in Phillipson’s Linguistic Imperialism, and the impressive corpus of scholarship that it has inspired, agreeing with, challenging, or refining his thesis.
 The argument that is made there is dual: first, that the global teaching of western languages (particularly English) is the product of power asymmetries between the colonizing west (the “centre”) and the colonized “periphery”; and secondly, that the global teaching of such languages sustains this power disparity, even after the collapse of the colonial empires.
 The structures and ideologies of language education (e.g., methodological prescriptivism, the privileged status of ‘native speakers’, the structure of the publishing market) were easy to understand through this prism, but such certainties are being eroded in the wake of globalisation, urban superdiversity, and polylingualism.
 Several contributions in Challenging Boundaries, like Chapter 10 by Alia Moser and Petra Kletzenbauer, look at this shifting picture that globalisation is creating.

 Beyond the nation-state The erosion of the colonial underpinnings of language education goes hand in hand with the destabilisation of the political structures of the nation-state, the other political pillar of language education.
 The nation-state is a product of an ideology that postulates the unity of ethnicity, language, and territory.
 This ideology ascribes to language policy the role of preserving the integrity of the state by silencing linguistic minorities, and maximising power by fostering connections with powerful allies.
 Such an ideology is increasingly hard to sustain, as subjugated minorities are adopting nationalist discourses of their own, but also migration is creating linguistic communities that are no longer territorialised.
 This, in turn creates the need for new pedagogical forms, that are more suitable for catering to the needs of transnationally mobile groups – Chapter 14 in Challenging Boundaries, by Kitsiou and her colleagues at the Hellenic Open University, outlines one example.